 It remains to show error bounds for this method and how functions of dominating mixed smoothness work with the approach as in the periodic case.
-Moreover, numerical experiments with different classes of test functions, the addition of noise, and testing with application problems have to be considered.
+Moreover, numerical experiments with different classes of test functions, and testing with application problems have to be considered.